Are you struggling to pay your credit card debt? Perhaps, you are considering a balance transfer credit card to help you pay off your debt faster?

 Then look for opportunities for improvement.
 For example, if you see 20 trips to Starbucks in the last month, maybe you can make your coffee at home and save money.

-Write a plan for the next month.
-The best way is to set up your account to automatically set aside all the money you need to pay your bills plus extra towards the principal.
-You’ll learn to adjust your lifestyle to live with what is left over.
+Set up your account to automatically set aside all the money you need to pay your bills plus extra towards the principal.
+You’ll learn to adjust your lifestyle to live with the money that is left over.

 3. Make Sure You Qualify Before You Apply for a Balance Transfer Credit Card.